Pokigron

-Pokigron is a town in Suriname located on Brokopondo Reservoir.
+Pokigron is a town in Suriname located on the Upper Suriname River near the Brokopondo Reservoir.
 It is located in the Boven Suriname municipality (resort) in the Sipaliwini District.
 It has a population of approximately 400 people in 2018.
-Pokigron is located at the end of a paved road via Brownsweg to the Afobakaweg.
+Pokigron is located at the end of a paved road via Brownsweg to the Avobakaweg.
 Pokigron is often referred to as Atjoni which is the nearby quay, and literally the end of the road.
 Villages to the South of Pokigron have to be accessed by boat.
 The village is home to Maroons of the Saramaka tribe.

 Nearby towns and villages include Wittiehede Ston (19.6 nm), Mofina (15.6 nm), Wittikamba (1.4 nm), Malrosee-Kondre (5.1 nm) and Abenaston (3.0 nm).